pallavrajsahoo/Question-Answering-System-with-SQuAD-dataset/README.md

     2. Constructed numerical features for prediction by implementing frequency-based features like TF and TF-IDF
     3. Implemented, trained and evaluated various Machine Learning algorithms like Logistic regression, SVM and Random Forest.
     4. Achieved accuracy of ~82% and deployed the trained model to a public API endpoint on Azure ML Studio

+    Implemented Supervised and Unsupervised learning models to identify the sentence that contains the answer to a given question

+    Explain the intuition behind a question-answering system from the perspective of natural language processing.

 General Details The following table contains general information about this project module: